 But whether you decide to enter the academic job market or you opt for employment outside academia, we have a range of support in place to help you find the right opening.
 We work closely with the Economics Careers Advisor to arrange events which bring you into contact with potential employers in a range of fields or Economics alumni who have made the transition into work outside academia.
 For those seeking an academic career our support programme is detailed and aims to help you achieve the best placement possible for you.

 Support to develop your presentation skills

 Orient yourself on the job market early.
-It is a good idea to read at least one of the following guides at least a year beforehand:
+It is a good idea to read the following guides at least a year beforehand: